UCCSCS3300/hw-rails-intro/docs/part_1.md

 * Don't put code in your views!
 The view shouldn't have to sort the collection itself--its job is just to show stuff.
 The controller should spoon-feed the view exactly what is to be displayed.

-### Submission
+### Finishing Part 1

 You'll submit the code for this part after you deploy on Heroku and when you supply your Heroku deployment URL in part 3.

-For now, commit all the changes you have made so far, and deploy them to check that they work on Heroku before moving on to the next section:
+For now, commit all the changes you have made so far (see the beginning of this part), and deploy them to check that they work on Heroku before moving on to the next section:

 ```sh
 $ git commit -am "part 1 complete"